soodaryan/soodaryan/README.md

 # About Me:
-💻 Just a Syntax Sifter navigating the digital seas, debugging the glitches, and crafting clean code one line at a time. 🧩💻 👨🏻‍💻 BTech undergrad trying to make a career in research br/> 🙋🏻‍♂️ Studying [Computer Science](https://youtu.be/Dd_4zfmY-aA?si=3NnnJ-j5ls7johlv) at the University of Otago, New Zealand<br/>
+💻 Just a Syntax Sifter navigating the digital seas, debugging the glitches, and crafting clean code one line at a time. 🧩💻 👨🏻‍💻 BTech undergrad trying to make a career in research <br/>
+🙋🏻‍♂️ Studying Computer Science at Delhi Technological University (earlier DCE)<br/>
 💭 Currently learning about machine learning and deep learning!<br/>
 🍄 PyTorch uwu